bearsunday/bearsunday.github.io/manuals/1.0/en/tutorial2.md

 BEAR.Sunday emphasizes clean, standards-based code.

-JsonSchema over framework-specific validators, standard SQL over proprietary ORM, standard media type JSON over proprietary structure JSON.
+JsonSchema over framework-specific validators, standard SQL over proprietary ORM, IANA registered standard[^12] media type JSON over proprietary structure JSON.

 Application design is not about "free implementation", but about "free choice of constraints".
 Applications should aim for evolvability without breaking development efficiency, performance, and backward compatibility based on the constraints.